FREQUENTLY ASKED QUESTIONS

 What is a typical day like?
 How many activities take place each day?

-The typical camp day begins with the first activity beginning at 9:00 am.
+Here we answer the top most asked question .At Mill Basin The typical camp day begins with the first activity beginning at 9:00 am.
 There are 3 periods in the morning, then lunch, 3 periods in the afternoon, a snack time break and then 1 final activity.
 Activities are both indoor and outdoor and are balanced accordingly.
-Pioneers dismissal times and activities are a bit different and will be explained at pre-camp parents meeting for registered families.
+Pioneers' dismissal times and activities are a bit different and will be explained at the pre-camp parents meeting for registered families.

 Can campers choose their own activities, or are they assigned?

-If a group as a whole wishes to change an activity, the staff will meet with counselors to see what can be done to accommodate the group.
+If a group as a whole wishes to change an activity, the staff will meet with counsellors to see what can be done to accommodate the group.

 What are the qualifications of the instructors?

-Our camp staff consists of professionals, many of whom who continue to work in summer camp or child related fields throughout the year.
+Our camp staff consists of professionals, many of whom continue to work in summer camp or child-related fields throughout the year.
 All leader staff are trained in CPR and First Aid and our aquatics programs are staffed by licensed personnel, as required by the N.Y.C.
 Board of Health and American Red Cross.
-We equip are staff and facility with the latest safety and technological products in order to maintain constant contact and security both on and off the premises.
+We equip our staff and facility with the latest safety and technological products in order to maintain constant contact and security both on and off the premises.

 How does the camp view competition?

-We are a non competitive no pressure camp with a no winner, no loser mantra.
+Addressing another most asked question , we are a non-competitive no-pressure camp with a no-winner, no-loser mantra.
 All games and activities promote fun and safety.
 Counselors support and encourage good sportsmanship.

 How do the instructors handle differences in abilities and attitude?